Progress support process (PSP)

 This is a short period of targeted support and closer monitoring, intended to get you back on track.
 A support plan will be agreed, with clear expectations and action points.
 At the end of the period there are several possible outcomes:

-• Stage 3 of the PSP is recommended
+- Stage C of the PSP is recommended

 Stage C: PSP review and final meetings

-The second part of stage 3 is the final meeting.
+At the end of stage C is the final review meeting.
 This is an academic review of progress against the action plan and milestones, with a decision taken about continuation of the programme, recommendation to withdraw or transfer to a lower degree.
 If progress is being made but issues are not fully resolved, the decision may be deferred, however this can only happen once.

 Stage D: University review stage and appeal